ITI-AI-PRO-INTAKE1/Wuzzuf_Data_Analysis/README.md

 * XChart
 * Spring

-The project was deployed as a web service using the spring server.
+The project was deployed as a web service.